mnakalay/concrete5-packager/README.md

 Some common files and folders are automatically ignored like .git, hidden files...
 And you can set your own exclusions.

 The app checks the package for missing `defined('C5_EXECUTE') or die("Access Denied.")` and adds the missing ones.
-Any "vendor" forlder in the package is automatically ignored for that step.
+Any "vendor" folder in the package is automatically ignored for that step.

 It then zips the package and puts it in a "release" folder inside the destination folder.
 The copy in the "build" folder is deleted.